-Common Stock Risk.
+- Common Stock Risk.
 Although common stocks historically have generated higher average returns than fixed-income and other equity securities, common stocks also have experienced significantly more volatility in those returns.
 An adverse event, such as an unfavorable earnings report, may depress the value of a particular common stock held by the Fund.
-Also, the price of common stock is sensitive to general movements in the stock market.
+Also, the prices of common stocks are sensitive to general movements in the stock market.
 A drop in the stock market may depress the price of common stocks held by the Fund or to which it has exposure.
-In the event of liquidation, common stockholders have rights to a company's assets after bondholders, other debt holders, and preferred stockholders have been satisfied.
+In the event of a company's liquidation, the holders of its common stock have rights to its assets after bondholders, other debt holders, and preferred stockholders have been satisfied. - Preferred Stock Risk.
+Preferred stock has a preference over common stock in liquidation (and generally dividends as well) but is subordinated to the liabilities of the issuer in all respects.
+Because preferred stock is junior to debt securities and other obligations of the issuer, deterioration in the credit quality of the issuer will cause greater changes in the value of a preferred stock than in a more senior debt security with similar stated yield characteristics.
+Unlike interest payments on debt securities, preferred stock dividends are payable only if declared by the issuer's board of directors.
+Preferred stock also may be subject to optional or mandatory redemption provisions.